Confident, Calibrated, or Complicit: Safety Alignment and Ideological Bias in LLM Hate Speech Detection: Methodology

 \textbf{Persona Induction:} To assess the impact of ideological framing, we used four political personas, implemented via system prompts.
 These personas were chosen to represent a broad range of viewpoints prevalent in Western content moderation debates.
 The personas included Progressive, Conservative, Libertarian, and Centrist.
+We treat these four as coarse, English-language archetypes drawn from US-style political debate rather than as a comprehensive ideological taxonomy: less common framings (e.g., socialist, green, populist, anarchist) and non-Western political cleavages are out of scope for this study and are flagged as Future Work (see Limitations).